 As a student of gardening for quite a while now, I read a lot, attend classes, and regularly get head-to-toe-dirty while working in my yard.
 And, even though I often have questions, I’ve developed a bit of confidence in my ability to maintain healthy garden beds and keep our woodland plants thriving.
-Then, I read an article titled, ”Whatever you do, don’t put coffee grounds in your garden.”
+Then, I read an article titled, ”Whatever you do, don’t put coffee grounds in your garden.” (update: the article has been removed from the internet).

 Are Coffee Grounds Really That Scary?